yig/graphics101-raycasting/README.md

 * Build and run and test that it is working correctly.
 Qt Creator has a great debugger interface.

-* Check your work with the command line tests by running `ctest --verbose`.
-This will test whether your Camera and Scene classes are working correctly.
-If your Camera and Scene classes are not working correctly, nothing will render correctly for the autograder.
+* Check your work with the command line tests by running `ctest --verbose` (or `ctest --verbose -C Debug` if that doesn't work).
+This will test whether your `Camera` and `Scene` classes are working correctly.
+If your `Camera` and `Scene` classes are not working correctly, nothing will render correctly for the autograder.

 * Check your work with the [autograder](https://github.com/yig/graphics101-raycasting-autograder).